leanprover-community/lt2021/index.md

 title: Home
 ---

-A workshop to showcase work using the Lean proof assistant.
+# A meeting for Lean users and other formalizers

 Virtually via Zoom: 4—8 Jan 2021